cchauve/CEDAR/README.md

 The directory [experiments](experiments) contains the code to reproduce the experiments described in the paper *"A Vector Representation for Phylogenetic Trees"*.

+## Vector encoding of phylogenetic trees

+CEDAR implements a vector representation of rooted phylogenetic trees.
+Let **T** be a rooted, binary, phylogenetic trees on $n$ leaves.

 ## Command-line usage

 The command-line script is [CEDAR.py](src/CEDAR.py), and allows to perform the following tasks: